ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

 - How much to tear down for multiplexed protocols, or protocols capable of multiplexing

-As explained in section {{#establish-mux}}, when a new stream is multiplexed on an already existing connection of a Transport Protocol Instance, there is no need for a connection establishment procedure.
+As explained in section {{establish-mux}}, when a new stream is multiplexed on an already existing connection of a Transport Protocol Instance, there is no need for a connection establishment procedure.
 Because the Connections that are offered by the Transport System can be implemented as streams that are multiplexed on a transport protocol's connection,